-The Environmental Information Regulations 1992
+THE ENVIRONMENTAL INFORMATION REGULATIONS 1992

-- 2. Implementation of the strategy will, however, also result in significant volumes of data, which will be held on computer databases and geographical information systems, as well as in paper form.
-There is no statutory obligation to disclose this information therefore the Council must comply with the requirements of the Environmental Information Regulations when dealing with requests for disclosure. - 3.
-These Regulations require local authorities to make any environmental information they hold available upon request, subject to certain exemptions.
+- 6.2 Implementation of the strategy will, however, also result in significant volumes of data, which will be held on computer databases and geographical information systems, as well as in paper form.
+There is no statutory obligation to disclose this information therefore the Council must comply with the requirements of the Environmental Information Regulations when dealing with requests for disclosure. - 6.3 These Regulations require local authorities to make any environmental information they hold available upon request, subject to certain exemptions.
 These are complex but it would be likely that the Council will have to respond to requests for information on land it has identified as part of, for example, the inspection of the District, as outlined in Part 2 of this strategy.
-See Part 2, paragraph 15 on complaints about information held. - 4.
-Below are broadly the exemptions to the right of environmental information.
-In all circumstances where there is doubt, the Head of Legal, Estates & Member Services will be consulted where: - held for judicial purposes; - disclosure would affect legal proceedings; - disclosure would affect international relations, national defence or public security; - disclosure would affect the confidentiality of deliberations by a relevant person, or the confidentiality of commercially sensitive matters; - it would involve the supply of a document or record which is still in the course of completion; - the information is not accessible. - 5.
-"Information", for the purposes of the Regulations includes records, registers, reports, returns, and information on computers. - 6.
-It has been suggested that information held as a result of the Council's initial inspection of the District and subsequent prioritisation for further investigation, could be classified as, 'a record which is in the course of completion', for the purposes of the Regulations, and therefore not be disclosed.
+See also 2.15 above on complaints about information held. - 6.4 Below are broadly the exemptions to the right of environmental information.
+In all circumstances where there is doubt, the Head of Legal Services will be consulted.

+Where held for judicial purposes.

+Where disclosure would affect legal proceedings.

+Where disclosure would affect international relations, national defence or public security.

+Where disclosure would affect the confidentiality of deliberations by a relevant person, or the confidentiality of commercially sensitive matters.

+Where it would involve the supply of a document or record which is still in the course of completion.

+Where the information is not accessible.

+- 6.5 "Information", for the purposes of the Regulations includes records, registers, reports, returns, and information on computers. - 6.6 It has been suggested that information held as a result of the Council's initial inspection of the District and subsequent prioritisation for further investigation, could be classified as, 'a record which is in the course of completion', for the purposes of the Regulations, and therefore not be disclosed.
 Whilst this interpretation is appealing, it should be understood that sites should not be so identified unless there are sound reasons, based on scientific judgement, that a pollutant linkage may exist.
-Also once the preliminary inspection of the District has commenced, each assessment about each and every site, could constitute a, 'record', in itself. - 7.
-More significantly, however, should a third party purchase land following a refusal on the part of this Authority to supply information requested on its condition, and the Authority had identified it at that stage as potentially contaminated land, that party may wish to seek a remedy against the Council should the site be subsequently declared contaminated land and loose value as a result. - 8.
-Requests for information will therefore be dealt with promptly and no later than 28 days after they are made.
+Also once the preliminary inspection of the District has commenced, each assessment about each and every site, could constitute a, 'record', in itself.

+- 6.7 More significantly, however, should a third party purchase land following a refusal on the part of this Authority to supply information requested on its condition, and the Authority had identified it at that stage as potentially contaminated land, that party may wish to seek a remedy against the Council should the site be subsequently declared contaminated land and loose value as a result. - 6.8 Requests for information will therefore be dealt with promptly and no later than 28 days after they are made.
 A charge will be made for the supply of information in accordance with the Regulations.
 Where the Council must refuse a request for any of the reasons stated in the Regulations it will provide details of the reasons in writing at no cost to the applicant.

-The Data Protection Act 1984
+THE DATA PROTECTION ACT 1984